lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    If this argument is omitted, ``ap_verify`` creates an SQLite database inside the directory indicated by :option:`--output`.

+.. option:: --namespace <sasquatch_namespace>

+   The sasquastch namespace to use for the ap_verify metrics upload.
+   If this is provided, then a valid REST proxy URL must be provided with :option:`--restProxyUrl`.

+.. option:: --restProxyUrl <sasquastch_proxy_url>

+   A URI string identifying the Sasquastch url to use for the ap_verify metrics upload.
+If this is provided, then a valid :option:`--namespace` must be provided.

 .. option:: -h, --help

    **Print help.**